Faithmilly2021/MyToDo/README.md

 Important to view important tasks

-Deleted to view deleted tasks
+Completed to view completed tasks

 I am still building the App, not done yet